When: 2:30 p.m. Central, Saturday, Nov. 13

-Broadcasts: ESPN2 live TV coverage; 43-city Wisconsin Radio Network, live radio coverage.
+Broadcasts: ABC live TV coverage (ABC coverage map); 46-city Wisconsin Radio Network live coverage.

 Wisconsin results to date